 Another way you can incorporate a garden path into your build is by making your garden path into steps!
 Steps are a great idea to put in your place if you have a slope on your property.
 I love the plants that are lining these garden path steps.
 The natural stone material that has been used is also a great choice if you’re wanting to keep your area looking organic and one with nature.

-Here comes the Bride… I could just imagine a bride and groom waltzing through this garden path entrance after their wedding ceremony!
-The wisteria that is lining the sky looks snow-like and almost like the icicles are about to drip onto the pathway.
-This is just so magical and another garden path I would love to explore!
+Here comes the bride… I could just imagine a bride and groom standing beneath this garden path entrance after their wedding ceremony!
+The wisteria that is lining the sky looks magical, almost like icicles about to drip onto the pathway.
+This is just so stunning and it’s another garden path idea I would love to explore!

-This garden path is so perfectly positioned to look out onto the magnificent view!
-The simple concrete steppers look even and uniform as they are all the same shape, height and size which really makes for a modern and minimal look against the older and historical buildings in the distance.
-I love how the garden still has that overgrown look which combines the old and new very nicely.
+This garden path is so perfectly positioned to look out onto a magnificent view!
+The simple timber steppers look even and uniform as they are all the same shape, height and size which really makes for a rustic but minimal look.

-So there we have it, 40 garden path ideas for your next backyard project!
+So there we have it, 30 ideas for your next backyard project!
 I especially love the garden paths that also have a garden arbour and am always a sucker for colourful flowers that line a path.
 What do you think?
-What garden path ideas would you like to try out?
+Which ideas would you like to try out?
 Let me know in the comments below!